 The New Church offers you a set of daily readings for Christmas.

-Each daily email in this program features a scriptural passage from the Christmas story, followed by readings touching on some aspect of trust, confidence, or strength in the Lord that is reflected in the Scriptural account.
+Each daily email in this program features a scriptural passage from the Christmas story, followed by readings touching on some aspect of the theme of Savior, salvation, and safety in the Lord that is reflected in the Scriptural account.
 At the end of the readings for each day is a set of reflections, together with some questions for consideration.
 There are twenty-six readings in all, designed to carry you from December 1st through Christmas day, with a reading for the day after, looking forward into the new year.

 We hope you will enjoy these Christmas readings.
 The Lord introduced Himself anew to the world by means of His birth on earth.
 He awakened in people’s minds the fact that there is a “kingdom of God” and a godly way of living that leads there.